Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 The top element of a workspace is a so-called _Folder_.
 It is simply a list of elements, and you can nest folders inside folders to obtain a tree-like structure.
 You can think of a folder as a PD or Max patch, only that objects have no visual position within the patch but are just itemised as a list.
 Since we just created a new workspace, that list is initially empty.
-You can add new objects by clicking on the plus-shaped button and choosing from the popup menu _Composition → FScape_:
+You can add new objects by clicking on the button with plus-shaped icon and choosing from the popup menu _Composition → FScape_:

 ![Popup for New Object](.../tut-paulstretch-popup-folder-new-object.png)